Morpheus636/morpheus636.com/hidden/code-of-conduct.md

 decisions when appropriate.

 ## Scope
+This Code of Conduct applies to any community maintained by Morpheus636.
+This code of conduct will be linked, when possible, wherever it applies.

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.